Query and view logs overview

 For example, suppose that you are troubleshooting a problem and you want to know the average latency for HTTP requests issued to a specific URL over time.
 When a log bucket is upgraded to use Log Analytics, you can use SQL queries to query logs stored in your log bucket.
 These SQL queries can also include pipe syntax.
 By grouping and aggregating your logs, you can gain insights into your log data which can help you reduce time spent troubleshooting.

-Log Analytics also let you use BigQuery to query your data.
+You can also use BigQuery to query a log view.
 For example, suppose that you want to use BigQuery to compare URLs in your logs with a public dataset of known malicious URLs.
 To make your log data visible to BigQuery, upgrade your bucket to use Log Analytics and then create a linked dataset.

 You can continue to troubleshoot issues and view individual log entries in upgraded log buckets by using the Logs Explorer.